2016 Race Update emailed Friday December 2, 2016:

 POST-RACE CLEANUP OPTIONS

-I will be staying at the Days Inn from Thursday evening December 18 until Monday morning December 22.
-I have the room on Saturday night December 20, and since I will be at the race site from about 4:00 AM on Saturday morning until about 6:00 PM Sunday evening, my room will be available for use by anyone on Saturday night, Sunday morning and Sunday afternoon.
+I will be staying at the Days Inn from Thursday evening December 15 until late Sunday evening December 18.
+I have the room on Saturday night December 17, and since I will be at the race site from about 4:00 AM on Saturday morning until about 6:00 PM Sunday evening, my room will be available for use by anyone on Saturday night, Sunday morning and Sunday afternoon.
 So if you absolutely need a nap or a hot shower after the race, the room will be available on a first-come first-served basis.
 I’ll have a couple of room keys at the brown popup timing tent located across the path from the aid station – just stop by and get the key.
 Please remember to bring it back when you’re done using the room – and please don’t steal any towels or leave any mess that I would be embarrassed to have to deal with ;-).
 My standards are pretty low, but I do have standards ;-).

 Please do not attempt to drive home after running all night without any sleep – I want each of you to run the race again in future years!